ansible/ansibullbot/docs/collection_migration.md

 Imports of content still in ansible/ansible stay as before.
 Only content moved to collections needs to be imported this way.

 Finally, if your PR does deprecate an option, a feature, a module, or a plugin, there have been slight changes (in that you need to specify the collection name in some cases) as well.
-The syntax for all kind of deprecations is mentioned [here](https://github.com/ansible-collections/overview/issues/45#issuecomment-645619042).
+The syntax for all kinds of deprecations is mentioned [here](https://github.com/ansible-collections/overview/issues/45#issuecomment-645619042).
 For modules, and in-code deprecations, `ansible-test sanity` will also tell you if you missed something.

 ## Why did the bot close my issue or PR?